-Chief Special Master Corcoran Filed: December 11, 2019 Special Processing Unit (SPU); Ruling on Entitlement; Concession; Table Injury; Influenza (Flu) Vaccine; Shoulder Injury Related to Vaccine Administration (SIRVA) Phyllis Widman, Jacobs & Barbone, Atlantic City, NJ, for petitioner.
-Jeffrey T. Sprague, U.S. Department of Justice, Washington, DC, for respondent.
-RULING ON ENTITLEMENT1 On October 30, 2018, Deborah Flynn filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 (the "Vaccine Act").
-Petitioner alleges that she sustained left shoulder injuries related to vaccine administration ("SIRVA") as a result of an influenza ("flu") vaccine received on January 17, 2018.
-Petition at 1.
+Chief Special Master Corcoran Filed: October 7, 2021 Special Processing Unit (SPU); Ruling on Entitlement; Concession; Table Injury; Influenza (Flu) Vaccine; Shoulder Injury Related to Vaccine Administration (SIRVA) Edward M. Kraus, Law Offices of Chicago Kent, Chicago, IL, for Petitioner.
+Traci R. Patton, U.S. Department of Justice, Washington, DC, for Respondent.
+RULING ON ENTITLEMENT1 On October 31, 2019, Kathy Stopar filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.2 (the "Vaccine Act").
+Petitioner alleges that she suffered a left shoulder injury related to a vaccine administration ("SIRVA") caused by a November 5, 2016 influenza vaccine.
+Petition at ¶¶ 1.
+Petitioner further alleges that her shoulder pain has persisted for more than six months, that no party has received compensation in the form of an award or settlement for her vaccine0ralted injuries, that that the vaccine was administered within the United States.
+Petition at ¶¶ 1, 4.
 The case was assigned to the Special Processing Unit of the Office of Special Masters.
-On December 6, 2019, Respondent filed his Rule 4(c) report in which he concedes that Petitioner is entitled to compensation in this case.
-Respondent's Rule 4(c) Report at 1.
-Specifically, Respondent notes that "petitioner had no history of pain, 1 Because this unpublished ruling contains a reasoned explanation for the action in this case, I am required to post it on the United States Court of Federal Claims' website in accordance with the E-Government Act of 2002.
+1 Because this unpublished Ruling contains a reasoned explanation for the action in this case, I am required to post it on the United States Court of Federal Claims' website in accordance with the E-Government Act of 2002.
 44 U.S.C. § 3501 note (2012) (Federal Management and Promotion of Electronic Government Services).
-This means the ruling will be available to anyone with access to the internet.
+This means the Ruling will be available to anyone with access to the internet.
 In accordance with Vaccine Rule 18(b), Petitioner has 14 days to identify and move to redact medical or other information, the disclosure of which would constitute an unwarranted invasion of privacy.
 If, upon review, I agree that the identified material fits within this definition, I will redact such material from public access.
 2 National Childhood Vaccine Injury Act of 1986, Pub.
 L. No. 99-660, 100 Stat.
 3755.
-Hereinafter, for ease of citation, all "§" references to the Vaccine Act will be to the pertinent subparagraph of 42 U.S.C. § 300aa (2012). inflammation, or dysfunction of her left shoulder; pain occurred within 48 hours after the flu vaccine was administered; pain was limited to the shoulder in which the vaccine was administered; and no other condition or abnormality has been identified to explain petitioner's shoulder pain."
-Id. at 4.
-Respondent further agrees that "based on the medical records . . . petitioner suffered the residual effects of her condition for more than six months [and] has satisfied all legal prerequisites for compensation under the Act."
+Hereinafter, for ease of citation, all section references to the Vaccine Act will be to the pertinent subparagraph of 42 U.S.C. § 300aa (2012).
+On October 6, 2021, Respondent filed his Rule 4(c) report in which he concedes that Petitioner is entitled to compensation in this case.
+Respondent's Rule 4(c) Report at 1.
+Specifically, Respondent has concluded that Petitioner meets the criteria for a presumed SIRVA as defined by the Vaccine Injury Table.
+Id. at 5.
+Respondent further agrees that Petitioner has satisfied all legal prerequisites for compensation under the Vaccine Act.
 Id.
 In view of Respondent's position and the evidence of record, I find that Petitioner is entitled to compensation.
 IT IS SO ORDERED.